theocole/aLRGee/README.md

 To run the tool you will need to have python 2.6 installed, as the some of the modules used require python 2.6 or over.

-Refer to https://www.python.org/download/releases for instructions on how to update/dowload python 2.6 or over
+Refer to [Python website] (https://www.python.org/download/releases) for instructions on how to update/dowload python 2.6 or over

 ## aLRGee explained